By bridging from the epiphysis to the diaphysis, the fixator stabilizes the metadiaphyseal region.

 Many important structures surround the ankle and must not be injured by the wires.
 Good knowledge of anatomy is mandatory.

 No consistently safe zones for pin or wire insertion in the distal tibia have been identified.
-A small skin incision is performed.
-Tissues are spread to expose the bone, avoiding nerves and vessels.
+Use a small incision and spread the tissues to expose bone.
+Avoid nerves and vessels.
 If a tendon is impaled, the offending wire must be changed.

-Intraarticular placement of the wires should be avoided, if possible, to reduce the risk of joint infection.
+To reduce the risk of joint infection, avoid intraarticular placement of the wires, if possible.
 Pins that are inserted less than 20 mm proximal to the tibiotalar joint may enter the joint capsule.

 5. Ring placement

 For complete articular fractures, the joint surface must be satisfactorily reduced before a wire is placed across it.
 This may require open reduction with a small anterior incision, and provisional or definitive fixation.

 Insertion of the first wire

 Make a stab incision and use blunt dissection down to the bone.

 Insert the protection sleeve until it reaches the bone.
 Place the wire parallel to the tibiotalar joint under image intensification until it penetrates the far cortex.
 Finish wire insertion by hand, until the wire extends an equal length on both sides of the tibia.
 Make sure that the wire does not impale tendons or neurovascular structures.